bendory/wordler/README.md

 	  number of times they appear (which is above "letter frequency"):
 		* 87.9% success rate
 		* Average guesses to win: 4.36 guesses
+	* Use weighting, but use wordler's `hard mode`, which is actually easier than my initial implementation.
+	    * 89.0% success rate
+		* Average guesses to win: 4.34 guesses

 ## TODO
 * [ ] Optimizations.